ivannz/cplxmodule/README.md

 # CplxModule

 A lightweight extension for `pytorch.nn` that adds layers and activations, which respect algebraic operations over the field of complex numbers.

-The implementation is based on the ICLR 2018 parer on Deep Complex Networks [1]_ and borrows ideas from their [implementation](https://github.com/ChihebTrabelsi/deep_complex_networks).
+The core implementation of the complex-valued batch normalization and weight initialization layers is inspired by the ICLR 2018 parer on Deep Complex Networks _[1]_ and borrows ideas from the [implementation](https://github.com/ChihebTrabelsi/deep_complex_networks).
+Real-valued variational dropout and automatic relevance determination are based on the profound works by Kingma _[2]_ and Molchanov _[3]_.
+Complex-valued Bayesian sparsification layers are based on original research.

 # Installation